What does 3 way mean?

 Normally closed, normally open or universal?

-Unlike 2 way valves, 3 way valves will usually have 2 ports open at any one time and which ports are open while the coil is de-energised determines the function.
+Unlike 2 way valves, 3 way solenoid valves will usually have 2 ports open at any one time and which ports are open while the coil is de-energised determines the function.

 Normally closed (NC) 3 way valves block the path between the inlet and outlet ports until the coil is energised.
 The outlet port is connected to the exhaust port when de-energised and this path becomes blocked once the coil is energised, linking the inlet and outlet instead.